hyperreality/devopsblog/_posts/2023-03-19-games-for-learning-linux.md

 Billed as "like LeetCode for Linux", this contains a number of individual timed troubleshooting challenges that are similar to hands-on SRE interviews.

-*Pros:* Realistic scenarios that make debugging actual accidents that could happen with servers fun.
+*Pros:* Realistic scenarios that make debugging fun.
 Not aimed at beginners, the challenges touch on advanced topics.
-Some challenges get you using tools that help understand Linux at a deeper level.
+Challenges require you to use tools that help you understand Linux at a deeper level, which you rarely get outside of a real-life context.

 *Cons:* The UI isn't great and you have to wait a while for instances to launch, which spoils the immersion.
 Some of the challenges are obscure and don't clearly communicate a teachable idea.

+Overall, there's strong and weak points to each of these games.
+For complete beginners, Bashcrawl is a great way to start, and after some fluency on the command line has been reached, Command Challenge could be used to expand one's repertoire.
+After that, Command Line Murders could be considered a fun "final boss" to the Command Challenge.
+Finally, SadServers is less game-like but still exemplifies the more difficult end of the spectrum of acquiring Linux skills through play.